-Antarctic Artists and Writers Program
+Antarctic Artists and Writers Program (AAW)CONTACTS

-Full Proposal Deadline Date: May 1, 2014
+Full Proposal Deadline Date: June 1, 2017

-May 1, Annually Thereafter
+June 1, Annually Thereafter

-Proposals will be considered for field support in Antarctica beginning no sooner than a year after the May proposal deadline.
-Proposals will be considered for work aboard ship in the Southern Ocean beginning no sooner than seven months after the May proposal deadline.
+Proposals will be considered for field support in Antarctica beginning no sooner than a year after the June proposal deadline.
+Proposals will be considered for work aboard ship in the Southern Ocean beginning no sooner than seven months after the June proposal deadline.

 The Antarctic Artists and Writers Program furnishes U.S. Antarctic Program operational support, and round-trip economy air tickets between the United States and the Southern Hemisphere, to artists and writers whose work requires them to be in the Antarctic to complete their proposed project.
 The Program does not provide any funding to participants, including for such items as salaries, materials, completion of the envisioned works, or any other purpose.

 U.S. Antarctic Program infrastructure consists of three year-round stations and numerous austral-summer research camps in Antarctica, research ships in the Southern Ocean, and surface and air transportation.
-These assets support the artist and writer projects.
-The main purpose of the U.S. Antarctic Program is scientific research and education.
+These assets support the projects undertaken by the artists and writers.